Categorical structure in coherent theory of arithmetic: Parametrised natural numbers object in coherent categories

-The upper diagramme commutes because $F$ preserves $\ms 0$ and $\ms s$.
+The upper diagram commutes because $F$ preserves $\ms 0$ and $\ms s$.
 Now the desired property follows from the uniqueness of the function $\rec_{Ff,Fg}$. \end{proof}

-Besides the primitive recursive structure, $F$ also preserves the logical structure of a subobject being decidable or $\Sigma_1$.
-This former is because $F$ by definition would preserve the distributive lattice structure of the subobject lattice, and complements are uniquely determined by \emph{equational} properties: $\varphi \wedge \qsi\varphi = \bot$ and $\varphi \vee \qsi\varphi = \top$.
+Besides the primitive recursive structure, $F$ also preserves the logical structure of a subobject being complemented or $\Sigma_1$.
+The former is because $F$ by definition would preserve the distributive lattice structure of the subobject lattice, and complements are uniquely determined by \emph{equational} properties: $\varphi \wedge \qsi\varphi = \bot$ and $\varphi \vee \qsi\varphi = \top$.
 The preservation of $\Sigma_1$-subobjects is then implied by the fact that $F$ further preserves existential quantification by definition of being coherent.
 The upshot is that a pr-coherent functor will preserve everything that we have introduced in this section:

-\begin{lemma}[Stability under PR-Coherent Functors] Let $F : (\mc C,N) \to (\mc D,M)$ be a pr-coherent functor.
-It preserves primitive recursion, bounded $\mu$-operator, bounded universal quantification for decidable subobjects, and also bounded universal quantification for $\Sigma_1$-subobjects. \end{lemma} \begin{proof} This should be almost immediate by now.
-Recall how we constructed bounded $\mu$-operator for decidable subobjects in Definition~\Ref{def:mu} from primitive recursion.
-We first note that $F$ preserves the character $\ms c_{\varphi}$ of a decidable subobject $\varphi$ of $X$, in the sense that $F\ms c_{\varphi} \cong \ms c_{F\varphi}$.
+\begin{proposition}[Stability under pr-coherent functors] Take a pr-coherent functor $F : (\mc C,N) \to (\mc D,M)$.
+It preserves primitive recursion, bounded $\mu$-operator, and bounded universal quantification for $\Sigma_1$-subobjects. \end{proposition} \begin{proof} Recall the construction of bounded $\mu$-operator for complemented subobjects in \Cref{def:mu} from primitive recursion.
+We first note that $F$ preserves the character $\ms c_{\varphi}$ of a complemented subobject $\varphi$ of $X$, in the sense that $F\ms c_{\varphi} \cong \ms c_{F\varphi}$.
 This is simply because $F$ being coherent preserves the disjoint coproduct $X \cong \varphi \sqcup \qsi\varphi$, as well as $\ms 0$ and $\ms s$.
-Then it also preserves $\mu_{\varphi}$ by Lemma~\Ref{lem:pr-pr}.
-Since bounded universal quantification is defined by bounded $\mu$-operator from Definition~\Ref{def:bduniqt}, it is preserved by $F$ as well.
-Finally, in Lemma~\Ref{lem:sigcollec} we have reduced bounded universal quantification of $\Sigma_1$-subobjects to the bounded universal quantification for decidable objects, hence it is preserved by $F$ as well. \end{proof}
+Then it also preserves $\mu_{\varphi}$ by \Cref{lem:pr-pr}.
+Since bounded universal quantification of a complemented subobject is defined by bounded $\mu$-operator from \Cref{def:bduniqt}, it is preserved by $F$ as well.
+Finally, in \Cref{lem:sigcollec} we have reduced bounded universal quantification of $\Sigma_1$-subobjects to the bounded universal quantification for complemented objects, hence it is also preserved by $F$. \end{proof}

-Lemma~\Ref{lem:stability} ensures us that, when constructing the theory $\T$, which is intended to present the \emph{initial} pr-coherent cateogory, we can in fact allow all the previously mentioned constructions within $\T$, because they are universally available in any pr-coherent category, and preserved by the corresponding functors between them.